engmaths/emat30008/index.md

 * an optional drop-in session to work on the exercises with teaching assistants available to help.

 Group exercises will include activities such as pair coding &mdash; come ready to participate.
-All material will be released on Monday before the Friday lab session.
+All material will be released one week in advance of the appropriate Monday lab session.

 ### Week 13: Matt Hennessy